NTX123-456/NTX123-456.github.io/README.md

 This website is catered to employers who would want to hire potential software developers for their company (What is the website Catered for?)
 This website serves as a self promoting and introductory website to convince more employers to hire me to become the software developer of their company
+This website also serves as a platform to store and show future projects that I will take part in.

 External source code used (image links/website links used):